Catalog Generation

 The aperture photometry measurements included with the segmentation algorithm use the same configuration variable values and literally follow the same steps as what is done for the point algorithm as documented in Sections 2.2 - 2.4.
 The fundamental difference between the point and segment computations is the source position list used for the measurements.

-5: The Output Segment Catalog Files
+5: The Output Segmentation Catalog Files

 • hst_98765_43_acs_wfc_total_j65c43_segment-cat.ecsv

-and the filter catalog filename will be:
+and a filter catalog filename will be:

 • hst_98765_43_acs_wfc_f606w_j65c43_segment-cat.ecsv

-5.1: Total Detection Segment Catalog
+5.1: Segmentation Total Detection Catalog

 Segment Column